Skip to main content

 Why Clocks Mattered to Monks

-Benedictine monks prayed at specific hours—matins, lauds, prime, terce, sext, none, vespers, compline—and needed a reliable way to mark those intervals, especially at night when sundials were useless.
-The mechanical clock was, in its first application, a prayer tool.
-The entire modern watch industry descends from monks trying to pray on time.
+Benedictine monks prayed at specific hours: matins, lauds, prime, terce, sext, none, vespers, compline.
+They needed a reliable way to mark those intervals, especially at night when sundials were useless.
+The mechanical clock was first a prayer tool.
+The modern watch industry starts with monks trying to pray on time.

 The Spring-Driven Revolution (1400s – 1600s)